krwhynot/LogoCraft_AzureWeb/cline_docs/systemPatterns.md

    - On smaller screens, the layout shifts to a more vertical orientation
    - CSS media queries handle different viewport sizes

-6. **Microservices Pattern**: Backend functionality is divided into focused, single-purpose functions
+6. **Simplified API Endpoint**: Backend functionality is consolidated into a single Azure Function.
-   - GetSasToken: Handles authentication and authorization for blob storage
-   - ProcessImage: Focuses on image transformation and processing
-   - Each function can be deployed, scaled, and maintained independently
+   - This function handles distinct actions (e.g., SAS generation, image processing) based on request parameters.
+   - While not a microservices pattern, it maintains a clear API contract for the frontend.

-7. **API-First Design**: Clear separation between frontend and backend
+7. **API-First Design**: Clear separation between frontend (Azure Static Web App) and backend (integrated Azure Function).
    - RESTful API endpoints for all backend operations
    - Frontend communicates with backend exclusively through these APIs
    - Enables independent development and testing of frontend and backend components